titusdecali/stringer-vscode/README.md

 - It displays an inline preview of the resolved translation after each `t('key.path')` call.
 - Hover on a `t('...')` call to see the original key and the current language value.

+### Preview modes

+- <b>Key + locale preview</b>: Shows the full key plus the translated value next to the call.
+- <b>Locale-only preview</b>: Hides the original `t('...')` code visually and overlays just the translated value inline for a clean reading view.
+- <b>Off</b>: No inline preview decorations are shown.

+You can switch modes from:

+- Status bar: click the “Preview” eye → select a mode.
+- Command palette: run `Stringer: Change Preview Mode`.
+- Control Panel: run `Stringer: Open Control Panel` and change the mode there.

 ### Change preview language

 - Click the “Lang” globe in the status bar → select a locale; or